 ____3. Why do some stickleback populations lack pelvic spines?

 ____5. Which of the following is a definition of the process of natural selection?

 6. Consider that stickleback evolution has followed similar patterns in other lakes across the globe.
-Make a prediction about what would happen in an isolated lake with few predators where humans introduced predatory fish like trout.
+Make a prediction about what would happen in an isolated lake with few predators if humans introduced predatory fish like trout.
 Support your prediction with evidence from the virtual lab.

-7. "Selection Strength" refers to the amount of pressure the enviroment puts on an organism to change.
+7. "Selection Strength" refers to the amount of pressure the environment puts on an organism to change.
 It is measured in the survival rates of those organisms that have (or do not have) a particular trait.
 The greater the strength of selection, the faster evolution will occur.
 How could biologists in a controlled environment increase the speed of evolution in the stickleback fish.
 Explain your answer.